Comparing Viemed Healthcare (VMD) and The Competition

 |2.45

-Viemed Healthcare currently has a consensus price target of $12.50, indicating a potential upside of 60.05%.
-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 7.25%.
-Given Viemed Healthcare’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Viemed Healthcare is more favorable than its competitors.
+Viemed Healthcare presently has a consensus target price of $12.50, indicating a potential upside of 74.58%.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 7.98%.
+Given Viemed Healthcare’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Viemed Healthcare is more favorable than its rivals.

 Profitability

-This table compares Viemed Healthcare and its competitors’ net margins, return on equity and return on assets.
+This table compares Viemed Healthcare and its rivals’ net margins, return on equity and return on assets.

 |Net Margins